Giacomo Berger

 Giacomo Berger or Jacques Berger (Chambéry, France, 1754 – Naples, 1822) was a French-Italian painter, active in a Neoclassical style, depicting historical subjects and portraits.

 Biography

 During 1779 to 1782, he was a pupil of Laurent Pécheux at the Albertina Academy in Turin.
 In 1784, he travels to Rome to study with Domenico Corvi, where he frequents the French Academy in Rome then directed by Louis-Jean-François Lagrenée.

-During the French occupation of the Kingdom of Savoy, he returned to Turin, and participated in a local commission which appropriated artworks from the Royal Palace in Turin to send to France.
+During the French occupation of the Kingdom of Sardinia, he returned to Turin, and participated in a local commission which appropriated artworks from the Royal Palace in Turin to send to France.
 By 1800, he was recruited to work as professor of history painting at the Academy of Fine Arts in Naples, under the leadership of Jean Baptiste Wicar.
-From 1806 to 1809, he became director of the Academy in Naples.
+From 1806 to 1809, he became director of the academy in Naples.
 He worked under the court of Joachim Murat in the Palace of Caserta and the PPalazzo della Prefettura in Naples (Sancha of Majorca renounces nunnery for the crown of Naples).